The Book of Birmingham: A City in Short Fiction

 From there, the stories in the collection focus on a different demographic, not of individuals who have lived in Birmingham for generations and have stayed, or immigrants who have come from former British colonies to a new home, but young people who have lived in Birmingham, left, and returned.
 As Bhanot states in her introduction, 40% of the residents of Birmingham are under the age of twenty-five.
 It is to attract these young, moneyed people that Birmingham continuously develops and redevelops “hoping,” Bhanot asserts, that the development “will finally enable Birmingham to live up to its ‘second city status”.

 Each story in The City of Birmingham provides its own rich, textured, and complex history of the city post-WWII to the present.
 Thoughtfully assembled, each story is well positioned, leading into the next, advancing the reader forward in time and allowing them to gain a deeper insight into the diversity of lives that have been lived in Birmingham.
-The collection, additionally, enables the reader, even one who may be completely unfamiliar with the city (such as myself, an American), to truly envision the changing face of Birmingham.
+The collection, additionally, enables the reader, even one who may be completely unfamiliar with the city (such as me, an American), to truly envision the changing face of Birmingham.